jlinoff/pam/README.md

 The default is enabled.

+**Turning this off also disables selecting records from the reports.** Clicking a group in [Reused Passwords](#reused-passwords), or an entry in [Breached Passwords](#breached-passwords), works by putting a search pattern built from the record titles into the search box — which finds nothing if titles are not searched.
+Rather than filtering your records down to an empty list, _PAM_ shows those entries as plain text instead of clickable ones and says why at the top of the report.

 #### Search Record Field Names
 If enabled, all searches look at the record field names, otherwise they do not.